netellect/content-source-control-git/README.md

-This is training only - please ignore this repo.
+This is training only - please ignore this repo.<br/>
 README
 ======